Uncover 11 Hidden Fun Facts About Thailand

 boat in Bangkok

 Traditionally the khlongs were used for transportation and floating markets.
 Unlike Venice, today many of Bangkok’s canals have been filled in, but some larger khlongs remain.
 You can ride a long-tail boat through its waters.
-Along the way, you can view some of the impressive temples and other architecture in the city.
+Along the way, you can view some of the impressive temples and other architecture in this great city.

 You can see the part religion plays in the country’s symbols.
 On the nation’s flag, the white represents religion, particularly Buddhism.
-The red symbolizes the land and people and the blue for the monarchy.
+The red symbolizes the land and people and the blue for the constitutional monarchy.
 The flag prompted the unofficial country motto “nation-religion-king.”

 The flag was adopted by royal decree on September 28, 1917, replacing the former flag with an elephant.
 The flag is celebrated every year on September 28th.